-- 1) Any manufacturer intending to homologate a power unit for use by a team in a Championship during the 2017-2020 period must submit to the FIA a power unit homologation dossier on or before 28 February of the relevant year. - 2) The homologation dossier must include: - Details of all the parts described as "INC" in the "App.
-4 Sporting regs." column of Appendix 2 of the F1 Technical Regulations. - b) All documents required in Article a) of Appendix 9 of these regulations. - A power unit will be homologated for the relevant team once a complete homologation dossier has been submitted by the relevant manufacturer and has been approved by the FIA, such approval to take place within 14 days from the submission of the homologation dossier. - The homologation will be valid for a maximum of one season only, starting on the date of approval by the FIA and ending on the start of the first Event of the following Championship. - Each manufacturer shall submit an homologation dossier for each team it intends to supply.
+- 1) Any manufacturer intending to homologate a power unit for use by a team in a Championship during the 2017-2020 period must submit to the FIA a power unit homologation dossier on or before 28 February of the relevant year. - 2) The homologation dossier must include: - a) Details of all the parts described as "INC" in the "App.
+4 Sporting regs." column of Appendix 2 of the F1 Technical Regulations. - b) All documents required in Article a) of Appendix 9 of these regulations. - 3) A power unit will be homologated for the relevant team once a complete homologation dossier has been submitted by the relevant manufacturer and has been approved by the FIA, such approval to take place within 14 days from the submission of the homologation dossier. - 4) The homologation will be valid for a maximum of one season only, starting on the date of approval by the FIA and ending on the start of the first Event of the following Championship. - 5) Each manufacturer shall submit an homologation dossier for each team it intends to supply.
 There may only be one homologation dossier per team.
-The dossiers for the teams supplied by a manufacturer shall be identical, at any given time, save for differences in parts agreed by the FIA at its absolute discretion to be solely associated with power unit installation with different teams, provided such differences have no significant effect on car performance.
-The FIA will grant dispensation from this Article (i) should the difference(s) have no effect on the power unit price and (ii) should the team refuse such difference(s) proposed by its manufacturer. - A manufacturer may apply to the FIA during the course of the homologation period to carry out modifications to its homologated power unit. - Any changes to the homologation dossier during the homologation period must be approved by the FIA before the first use of a new or modified homologated PU at an Event.
+Save for the dossier related to the power unit supplied to a team according to Article 23.4 b) of these Sporting Regulations, the dossiers for the teams supplied by a manufacturer shall be identical, at any given time, save for differences in parts agreed by the FIA at its absolute discretion to be solely associated with power unit installation with different teams, provided such differences have no significant effect on car performance.
+The FIA will grant dispensation from this Article (i) should the difference(s) have no effect on the power unit price and (ii) should the team refuse such difference(s) proposed by its manufacturer. - 6) A manufacturer may apply to the FIA during the course of the homologation period to carry out modifications to its homologated power unit.

+Any changes to the homologation dossier during the homologation period must be approved by the FIA before the first use of a new or modified homologated PU at an Event.
 Applications must be made to the FIA Technical department with all necessary supporting information.
-Wherever practical, the revised homologation dossier must be submitted at least 14 days before the requested date of homologation. - Any new power unit manufacturer, intending to homologate a power unit during the 2017-2020 period must provide the FIA with preliminary details of the power unit on or before 1 January of the year of the requested homologation in addition to the homologation dossier as per Articles 1) and 2) above.
+Wherever practical, the revised homologation dossier must be submitted at least 14 days before the requested date of homologation.

+- 7) Any new power unit manufacturer, intending to homologate a power unit during the 2017-2020 period must provide the FIA with preliminary details of the power unit on or before 1 January of the year of the requested homologation in addition to the homologation dossier as per Articles 1) and 2) above.
 In order to homologate the submitted power unit, the FIA must also be satisfied, at its absolute discretion, that such a power unit could fairly and equitably be allowed to compete with other homologated power units. - 8) All power units must be delivered such that the seals required under Article 23.3 can be fitted.
 Both the manufacturer and users of a homologated power unit must take whatever steps are required at any time by the FIA, in its absolute discretion, to demonstrate that a power unit used at an Event is in conformity with the corresponding power unit homologation dossier.